 What has happened to Dalton Road over time?
 (KS2/3)

-Try looking online for maps and photographs of the street in the past (see Related Links at the bottom of the page or ask at your local library or archive).
+Try looking online for maps and photographs of the street in the past (see Supporting Links or ask at your local library or archive).
 You may even be able to look at Trade Directories (old versions of Phone Books) to see what businesses or homes were on the street in the past.

 As M&S grew as a company, they needed bigger stores to keep up with customer demand.
 Can you find out what was in the original Dalton Street M&S building at number 191?

 - Is the original building still standing?
 Or has something new been built in its place?